Accessing MA, TEFRA and other public support programs

 What is the Blue Book?

 Also known as the Disability Evaluation under Social Security, the Blue Book describes criteria for determining disability.
 This is used both by SSA, as well as the State Medical Review Team to certify an individual as disabled.
 It includes a list of impairments for both children and adults.

 What is TEFRA?

 TEFRA is a Medical Assistance (MA) program that provides services to children with disabilities, or chronic illnesses that live at home with their families and meet all the eligibility criteria (including Blue Book criteria).
-Children must be certified as disabled, and parents typically pay a fee.
-It provides secondary insurance and might cover what your private insurance doesn’t cover (copays, deductibles, and uncovered expenses) as well as disability services.
+Children must be certified as disabled, and families pay a parental fee, determined by their income and number of dependent children.
+The fee disappears when the child turns and goes on MA for disability.
+TEFRA provides secondary insurance and might cover what your private insurance doesn’t cover (copays, deductibles, and uncovered expenses) as well as disability services.

 What are disability services?

 This is a menu of services provided to individuals certified as disabled.
 It includes services such as respite care, Personal Care Assistance, nursing cares and more.

 An Individual Health Care Plan (IHCP or IHP) provides important information regarding your child’s health considerations at home or school.
 This plan gives schools necessary medical information such as medication administration, solutions to potential health problems, and plans for emergency medical situations, and creates goals for your child’s health habits.

 What is the process to get TEFRA?